-These beliefs are rooted in the justifications that Southerners gave to support the institution of slavery and the country as a whole used after the war to support white supremacy.
+These beliefs are rooted in the justifications that Southerners gave to support the institution of slavery.
+The beliefs continued throughout the country to support white supremacy, especially during Reconstruction.

-These beliefs are old and dated, and bone-marrow deep in America.
+These beliefs are old, dated, and bone-marrow deep in America.

 Why is it that we can reach back hundreds of years and find the same beliefs?
 Let’s look at what some pro-slavery writers wrote:

 Sociology for the South or the Failure of Free Society, by George Fitzhugh, 1854